Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

 Table~\ref{table:developers_workload_metric_trend_post_adoption} summarizes the directional patterns observed in the three metrics.
 Each repository was classified by whether the metric increased, decreased, or remained constant at the moment of adoption (cutoff) and during the subsequent trend (post-slope).

 At the adoption cutoff, repositories exhibited mixed short-term effects.
 For merge time, 17.2\% of repositories showed an increase, 18.2\% a decrease, and none remained constant.
 For the number of comments, most repositories (20.9\%) experienced a decline, while 13.3\% saw an increase.
-Similarly, the number of reviewers displayed a balanced distribution (17.9\% rise, 15.8\% drop).
+Similarly, the number of reviews displayed a balanced distribution (17.9\% rise, 15.8\% drop).
 These findings suggest that the immediate aftermath of CODEOWNERS adoption varied by project—some repositories may have initially experienced added coordination overhead as new ownership rules were enforced.

 In the longer term, however, a clearer pattern emerged.
 A majority of repositories exhibited a decelerating post-adoption trend, with gradual reductions in merge time (19.3\%), comments (17.9\%), and reviews (20.9\%).
 This consistent downward shift indicates that once projects stabilized their review workflows, the introduction of CODEOWNERS was associated with more efficient review processes and faster merges.
-Although roughly 65\% of repositories showed no statistically significant change at the $\alpha = 0.05$ level, the alignment of direction across metrics points to a systematic evolution in PR dynamics following CODEOWNERS adoption.
+Although roughly 65\% of repositories showed no statistically significant change at the $\alpha = 0.05$ level, the alignment of direction across metrics points to a systematic evolution in PR dynamics following CODEOWNERS adoption. \revthree[6:19]{Because we fit and test one model per repository, the analysis necessarily involves many hypothesis tests.
+We deliberately do \emph{not} aggregate these into a single family-wise hypothesis or claim that any particular repository's change is significant; instead, our conclusions rest on the \emph{consistency of direction} across the repository population---an argument closer to a sign test over repositories than to a single multiple-comparison family.
+Per-repository significance is reported only as descriptive context for this directional pattern, not as the basis of our inference, so no family-wise $\alpha$ correction is required for the aggregate claims.
+The one place we draw an inferential conclusion from a single comparison (Table~\ref{table:codeowners_vs_blame_owners}) involves only four pre-specified metrics, for which a correction would not alter the already-negligible effect sizes.
+As a further check, we reran the per-repository tests with a Benjamini--Hochberg false-discovery-rate correction ($q = 0.05$).
+Within each metric the majority direction is unchanged; repositories with greater owner review participation after adoption, for instance, remain the majority.
+Our aggregate conclusions therefore do not rest on the absence of a correction.}